 Since 1935, the U.S. Treasury’s Bureau of the Public Debt has issued more than six billion savings bonds worth more than $600 billion.
-Approximately $26 billion in savings bonds have reached final maturity and ceased to pay interest.
-The Bureau does not have an active program to locate the bondholders and reunite them with the proceeds of their bonds.
-S.2417, the Unclaimed Savings Bond Act of 2019, proposes to empower the states to act on behalf of the Bureau to find owners of matured unredeemed savings bonds and facilitate the payment of their claims.
+Approximately $32 billion in savings bonds have reached final maturity and ceased to pay interest.
+S. 2854 and H.R.
+4085, the Unclaimed Savings Bond Act, proposes to empower the states to act on behalf of the Bureau to find owners of matured unredeemed savings bonds and facilitate the payment of their claims.

-Most savings bonds have an initial maturity of 20- to 40-years.
-When savings bonds reach final maturity, and cease earning interest, the Bureau does not notify the bondholder.
-For those fully matured bonds remaining unredeemed, there is no active program by the Bureau to locate the bondholders and pay them the proceeds to which they are entitled.
-Traditionally, it has been up to the registered owner to remember to redeem the matured bond decades after the initial purchase.
-This has resulted in approximately $26 billion in matured U.S. savings bonds left unclaimed in the U.S. Treasury.
+Most savings bonds accrue interest until maturing over a 20- to 40-year time period.
+When these bonds mature, and cease to pay interest, it has been up to the buyer to remember to redeem the matured bond decades after the initial purchase.
+This has resulted in approximately $29.7 billion in matured U.S. savings bonds left unclaimed in the U.S. Treasury.